What is the DAISY Award?

 - Goes above and beyond to care for the needs of the patient and family

 - Has a positive attitude and demonstrates professionalism

-- Job performance exemplifies the mission, vision, and values of Palms of Pasadena Hospital
+- Job performance exemplifies the mission, vision, and values of St. Petersburg General Hospital

 - Is thoughtful, compassionate, and caring in all situations